C&W Communications IPv6 Case Study

 The Caribbean region is quickly adopting cloud-based services, and this adoption sees end-users becoming users of these services.
 A major benefit to ISPs and other enterprises deploying IPv6, is the ease at which IPv6 can make their cloud services readily available at a larger scale.
 This is just scratching the surface.

 The benefits of deploying IPv6 are huge.
 Caribbean ISPs need to make deployment a top priority.
 Some parts of the world will be coming online with IPv6 networks only, so we all need to be ready.
-I for one am prepared to play my part in accelerating Caribbean adoption of IPv6 by sharing my knowledge experiences.
+I for one am prepared to play my part in accelerating Caribbean adoption of IPv6 by sharing my knowledge and experiences.
 Thankfully, through forums like the Caribbean Network Operators Group (CaribNOG), the Caribbean Peering and Interconnection Forum (CarPIF) and the recently launched ARIN Caribbean Forum, I have the opportunity to do so.
 Now the lessons learnt in deploying IPv6 across our organization can help clear a path for others to do the same.
 The resilience of networks across the region depend on it.
 It should be clear to network engineers and business decision makers that for our networks to scale and thrive in the future, IPv6 deployment is not an option; it is a requirement today.